Barbecue Pork Chops

 • 4 thick sliced, bone in pork chops

-• Pork dry rub (any type will work, or use the dry rub seasonings from our Pulled Pork recipe!)
+• Pork dry rub (any kind will work, we use our favorite All Purpose Seasoning)

 • Kosher salt and black pepper, to taste